HEPData/hepdata-converter/docs/usage.rst

 .. code:: bash

-    hepdata-converter --input-format oldhepdata /path/to/input /path/to/output
+    hepdata-converter --input-format oldhepdata input output

+The default input and output formats are ``yaml`` if not specified explicitly.

+See a help message with more detailed options using ``hepdata-converter -h``.